1 And it came to pass that the sound returned unto me: clack clack, clack clack, and I awakened unto another day without beginning or end.

 He won't find that here though.
 He will do some time, go through some public behavior classes, and be right back on the streets with the same underlying issues.

 I read in a book once: Not everyone who sneezes has a cold, not everyone who can't sit still in the classroom has ADHD.
-“Will the Trojan Horse of Big Pharma help someone like Dan?
+Will the Trojan Horse of Big Pharma help someone like Dan?
 Perhaps.
-But it is not the magic fix that so many wish it to be.
+But it is not the magical fix that so many wish it to be.
 A pill does not ultimately make decisions for us.
 Healthy daily habits and accountability are the foundation of a strong and balanced mindset.
 Life is hard, life has always been hard.
-There is not a lot in life that’s more rewarding and empowering than implementing discipline and problem solving on a daily basis.
+There is not a lot in life that’s more rewarding and empowering than implementing disciplines on a daily basis.

-CLACK CLACK, CLACK CLACK.
+CLACK CLACK, CLACK CLACK

 First wake up of the day.
 Stand in line.
 Eat breakfast.
 Put spoon away.
 Close cell door.
 Get back on bunk.
 Spend X amount of time trying to fall asleep.

-CLACK CLACK, CLACK CLACK.
+CLACK CLACK, CLACK CLACK

 Second wake up of the day.
 Stand in line.
 Eat lunch.
 Put spoon away.
 Close door.
 Chop it up with celly.
 Wait.

-CLACK CLACK, CLACK CLACK.
+CLACK CLACK, CLACK CLACK

 Pod open.
 Chess with Dan.

-CLACK CLACK, CLACK CLACK.
+CLACK CLACK, CLACK CLACK

+Dinner time.
 It’s beef stroganoff tonight.
 But no one on the outs would call it that.
 We don't get real beef in here; we get estrogen-inducing soy bullshit.
 The meal itself has less than no flavor.
 Why don't they sell salt and pepper on commissary?

 However, it's warm and at least the noodles are not crunchy tonight.